 - Combination of fruit; ie. mixed berries, strawberry rhubarb, etc.

-Note: you can use frozen fruit to make compote as well.
+Frozen Fruit: You can use frozen fruit to make compote as well.
 There is no need to defrost the fruit, just add to the pot and cook as you would with fresh fruit.
 If frozen fruit has a lot of ice on it, I would give it a rinse first as this will add more liquid that will probably have a freezer taste to it.
 And no one wants that in a compote!

 How to use compote: Now comes the fun part!
 You can literally add compote to anything your heart desires.